 - SATA Driver: SATA, also known as the Serial AT attachment, is responsible for hosting mass storage devices like HDDs, SSDs, and optical hard drives.
 It is necessary to keep this driver update so that you don’t risk losing your data.

-You will first need to locate and identify your motherboard drivers before you get around to installing them.
+You will first need to locate and identify motherboard drivers before you get around to installing them.
 Therefore, you need to know the name of your system’s motherboard along with its model number.
-However, at times people are unaware of the make and model number of their respective motherboards.
+So, now How to find motherboard drivers & its make?
+At times people are unaware of the make and model number of their respective motherboards.
 To find the name and model number of your motherboard, you need to,

 - Open RUN using Windows + R.

 - Look for BaseBoard Manufacturer and BaseBoard Product.